Human papillomavirus infection: Prevention

-The HPV vaccines can prevent the most common types of infection.
-To be effective they must be used before an infection occurs and are therefore recommended between the ages of nine and thirteen.
-Cervical cancer screening, such as with the Papanicolaou test (pap) or looking at the cervix after using acetic acid, can detect early cancer or abnormal cells that may develop into cancer.
-This allows for early treatment which results in better outcomes.
-Screening has reduced both the number and deaths from cervical cancer in the developed world.
+HPV vaccines can prevent high-risk types of infection.
+HPV testing can be completed to identify people who carry high-risk HPV strains, who may go on to develop cancer.
+Cervical cancer screening with the Papanicolaou test or looking at the cervix after using acetic acid, can detect abnormal cells that may go on to develop into cancer or early cancer.
+Screening has reduced both the number of cases and deaths from cervical cancer in the developed world.
 Warts can be removed by freezing.

 Vaccines

-Three vaccines are available to prevent infection by some HPV types: Gardasil, Gardasil 9 and Cervarix; all three protect against initial infection with HPV types 16 and 18, which cause most of the HPV-associated cancer cases.
-Gardasil also protects against HPV types 6 and 11, which cause 90% of genital warts.
-Gardasil is a recombinant quadrivalent vaccine, whereas Cervarix is bivalent, and is prepared from virus-like particles (VLP) of the L1 capsid protein.
-Gardasil 9 is nonavalent, it has the potential to prevent about 90% of cervical, vulvar, vaginal, and anal cancers.
-It can protect for HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58; the latter five cause up to 20% of cervical cancers which were not previously covered.
+HPV vaccines protect against either two, four, or nine types of HPV.
+There are six prophylactic HPV vaccines licensed for use: the bivalent vaccines Cervarix, Cecolin, and Walrinvax; the quadrivalent vaccines Cervavax and Gardasil; and the nonavalent vaccine Gardasil 9.
+All HPV vaccines protect against HPV types 16 and 18, which cause the greatest risk of cervical cancer.
+The quadrivalent vaccines also protect against HPV types 6 and 11.
+The nonavalent vaccine Gardasil 9 protects against those four types (6, 11, 16 and 18), along with five other high-risk HPV types responsible for 20% of cervical cancers (types 31, 33, 45, 52, and 58).

 The vaccines provide little benefit to women already infected with HPV types 16 and 18.
 For this reason, the vaccine is recommended primarily for those women not yet having been exposed to HPV during sex.
-The World Health Organization position paper on HPV vaccination clearly outlines appropriate, cost-effective strategies for using HPV vaccine in public sector programs.
+The World Health Organization position paper on HPV vaccination clearly outlines appropriate, cost-effective strategies for using the HPV vaccine in public sector programs.

+To be most effective, vaccination should occur before the onset of sexual activity and is recommended between the ages of 9–13 years.
+For children between the ages of 9–14 years, vaccination effectiveness is reported to range between 74% and 93%, decreasing to 12% to 90% for 15–18 year old adolescents.

 There is high-certainty evidence that HPV vaccines protect against precancerous cervical lesions in young women, particularly those vaccinated aged 15 to 26.
 HPV vaccines do not increase the risk of serious adverse events.
 Longer follow-up is needed to monitor the impact of HPV vaccines on cervical cancer.